Content creation pipeline

 Why this structure helps

 Separating drafting, editing, and review makes content workflows easier to control.
-It also reduces the tendency of a single agent to generate polished-sounding text that still misses the real goal of the brief.

-• the draft can focus on coverage before polish
+• The draft can focus on coverage before polish.

-• the editor can focus on improving quality instead of inventing content from scratch
+• The editor can focus on improving quality instead of inventing content from scratch.

-• the reviewer can focus on alignment, consistency, and readiness
+• The reviewer can focus on alignment, consistency, and readiness.

-• different editing passes can be reused across multiple content workflows
+• Different editing passes can be reused across multiple content workflows.

 In some pipelines, independent edits can also run in parallel.
 For example, one pass may focus on tone while another focuses on structure or grammar.
 The final review stage then decides whether the combined result is strong enough.